evasivesoftware/PrettyPress/readme.txt

 We're working on that.

-= I have to "save draft" on posts before they appear in PrettyPress =

-Update to version 0.4

-= PrettyPress doesn't work when the visual editor is disabled in user preferences =

-This has been fixed in version 0.4

 == Screenshots ==

 1. The PrettyPress live preview layout.
 2. PrettyPress live preview is resizable.
+3. PrettyPress in markdown mode

 == Changelog ==

+= 1.0.0 =
+* Markdown mode has been added and is considered in beta mode.
+* Fixed various hooks for custom post types
+* Added "publish" menu to PrettyPress screen - save and publish posts directly from PrettyPress
+* General bug fixes

 = 0.4 =
 * Fixed bug where live preview would not update if PrettyPress was executed before the post was saved.
-* Fixed bug where PrettyPress would not launch if the "visual editor" has been disabled in Wordpress user preferences.
+* Fixed bug where PrettyPress would not launch if TinyMCE has been disabled in Wordpress user options

 = 0.3 =
 * Fixed raw text / html hooks and support